 Lewis also became legendary for his philanthropic efforts, particularly the annual Jerry Lewis Telethon, which raised money for the Muscular Dystrophy Association.
 The telethons themselves were star-packed and often smarmy affairs, but for a generation of fans, they were a unique brand of kitschy TV.
 (They also raised millions of dollars every year for a good cause.)

-Almost no one lives to be 91 without a little controversy, and Lewis certainly had his share of beefs over the years, whether it was feuds with Dean Martin or Bing Crosby (leading to Lewis’ expulsion from the Rat Pack), or his comments about refugees or about women in comedy, or even his parting of ways with the MDA.
+Almost no one lives to be 91 without a little controversy, and Lewis certainly had his share of beefs over the years, whether it was feuds with Dean Martin or Frank Sinatra (leading to Lewis’ expulsion from the Rat Pack), or his comments about refugees or about women in comedy, or even his parting of ways with the MDA.

 And then of course there’s his never-released “The Day the Clown Cried,” a movie tied up in legal knots and one that Lewis himself disavowed and never wanted released.
 The idea of a Jerry Lewis comedy about the Holocaust appalled nay-sayers for years, but if Roberto Benigni could win two Oscars for “Life Is Beautiful,” this might just be another example of Lewis being ahead of the curve.
 We may never know.

 Ultimately, it’s the art that matters, and Lewis leaves behind an extraordinary array of film work on both sides of the camera that makes him one of the immortals.